s3cr3search/Sentinel-KQL/README.md

 # Sentinel-KQL
-Kusto queries used in sentinel
+Kusto queries used in sentinel I have created or found.